PragalvhaSharma/M3Drop-PY/tutorial draft1.md

     * Open `core_pipeline.py` and ensure the `DATASET_BASENAME` variable is correctly set to the name of the dataset.

     ```python
-    # !!
-CHANGE THIS LINE TO SWITCH DATASETS !!
     DATASET_BASENAME = "Human Heart"
     ```